North Carolina GOP Lawmaker Larry Pitmann Under Fire For Calling Abraham Lincoln A ‘Tyrant’ Like Adolf Hitler

 Was Abraham Lincoln a tyrant similar to that of Adolf Hitler?
 One North Carolina GOP lawmaker seems to think so.
 According to TIME, Larry Pitmann, a representative in the North Carolina General Assembly, is currently under fire after comparing Abraham Lincoln to Adolf Hitler in a comment on Facebook.

-Naturally, it didn’t take long for people to respond to the North Carolina lawmaker claiming Lincoln was “the same sort of tyrant” as the Nazi dictator who was single handedly responsible for the deaths of millions of people.
+Naturally, it didn’t take long for people to respond to the North Carolina lawmaker claiming Lincoln was “the same sort of tyrant” as the Nazi dictator who was single-handedly responsible for the deaths of millions of people.
 Larry Pitmann originally made the comment comparing Abraham Lincoln to Adolf Hitler when he was responding to people who had criticized him for introducing a bill in North Carolina that was going to render the decision the Supreme Court had previously made to legalize same-sex marriage as inapplicable.

 N.C.
 Rep Larry Pittman Calls Abe Lincoln the “Same Sort [of] Tyrant” as Hitler and We Are Not Even Making That Up https://t.co/E5Lr5cG1zx